 You’ve decided to launch an event planning company.
 Congratulations!
 This is an exciting time filled with anticipation, nerves, and a to-do list a million miles long — including choosing a name for your business.

-Once you get going, you’ll likely hit a roadblock: your favorite name is already taken by a local company, a friend points out your choice is too generic, or the clever name you thought of in the middle of the night strikes you as silly the next day.
+Once you get going, you’ll likely hit a roadblock: your favorite event planning name is already taken by a local company, a friend points out your choice is too generic, or the clever name you thought of in the middle of the night strikes you as silly the next day.
 These bumps are inevitable, so begin brainstorming company name ideas early and look for inspiration everywhere.

 Getting started on naming your event planning company